POODLE attack - SSL 3

 POODLE is the abbreviation for Padding Oracle On Downgraded Legacy Encryption.
 But what does that mean?
 And why do I have to worry about?

 If you are running a web server, you probably already set up a certificate for a secure https connection.
-You can enable or disable various encryption protocols like SSL 3, TLS 1 or TLS 2.The web browser tries to establish a TSL connection with your server.
-If that fails, a lower TSL version will be used.
-This can happen multiple times, so the web server and browser fall back to a deprecated SSL protocol (if enabled).
+You can enable or disable various encryption protocols like SSL 3, TLS 1 or TLS 2.
+The client (e.g. web browser) tries to establish a TLS connection with your server.
+If that fails, another TLS version will be used.
+The negotiation could lead to an deprecated SSL protocol.

 This is why you should disable SSL 3 on your web server.